-Researchers have suggested that the northeastern Tigrina retain its current name of Leopardus tigrinus, while dubbing the southern Tigrina Leopardus guttulus.
+Researchers have suggested that the northeastern Oncilla retain its current name of Leopardus tigrinus, while the southern Tigrina is to be named Leopardus guttulus.

 These tiny cats are found from Venezuela to northern Argentina.
 There is also a separate population in central Costa Rica through to Panama.
-Genetic studies have shown a divergence in the two populations, suggesting the two might be separate species that have been isolated for 3.7 million years.
 The distribution of these cats is similar to that of the Margay and Ocelot, but is patchier in the Amazon basin with several large gaps.